Research for Patient Benefit Programme - Frequently asked questions

 Will RfPB fund PhD research?

 The NIHR does not fund PhD studentships through its research programmes.
 It is possible, however, for a researcher employed to work on an NIHR funded research project to register for a PhD based on the funded project, although RfPB would not reimburse fees.
 More details about NIHR’s main training opportunities can be found through the NIHR Academy.

 Is research to do with social care eligible for this programme?

 The Research for Patient Benefit programme supports research that is concerned with the day-to-day practice of health service and social care staff.
 Please note that under the RfPB programme we are now running the Research for Social Care call which funds research generating evidence to improve, expand and strengthen the way adult social care is delivered for care services, carers and the public.

 Will any special criteria apply to requests to fund feasibility studies?

 Carrying out initial work is frequently essential for a sound research design and lack of preliminary feasibility work can result in a waste of resources, especially when a complex intervention is proposed.
-We are aware that it can be difficult to find funding for this.
-For this reason, and notwithstanding its strong emphasis on patient benefit outcomes in the short to medium term, RfPB will consider requests for funding feasibility studies.
-Please read our Guidance on applying for feasibility and pilot studies for further information.
+We are aware that it can be difficult to find funding for such research.
+For this reason, and notwithstanding its strong emphasis on patient benefit outcomes, RfPB will consider requests for funding studies in preparation for full trials.
+Please read our new Guidance on applying for feasibility and pilot studies for further information.